I've been privileged to serve the people of Indiana.

 All kinds of, you know, weird wacko stuff like that.

-So how what how's your kid dealing with this?
+So how's your kid dealing with this?

-Well, my husband sent an an email to both the principal and the teacher saying we did not want our daughter in it in this class because we know what where it's going.
+Well, my husband sent an email to both the principal and the teacher saying we did not want our daughter in it in this class because we know what where it's going.

 So she has to attend this stuff?